 At the end of The Fever, the slot machine ends up killing poor Franklin.
 Whether it’s real or a hallucination, it chases him through the hotel window, where he plummets to his death on the streets of Sin City.
 With Insert Coins, Lutz doesn’t give us any clear resolutions.
 His voice doesn’t appear as Serling’s did to tell us where the story begins and where it ends.
 The book has no words.

 For Lutz, Insert Coins is about breaking through the veneer of Las Vegas and its superficial lure to reveal a city that was barely hanging on.
 But the book is also about something more, about the ways in which we all hope against hope that fortune will turn our way, even when she’s turned her back on us so many times before.
-Las Vegas, in the end, hasn’t given up, and it’s left to the reader whether or not she should.
+Las Vegas, in the end, hasn’t given up.

 All images © Christian Lutz